Kozelshchyna

-Kozelschyna (Козельщина) is an urban-type settlement in Poltava Oblast (province) of central Ukraine, located 77 km from Poltava.
-It formerly served as the administrative center of Kozelshchyna Raion, but is now administrated within Kremenchuk Raion.
+Kozelschyna (Козельщина) is a rural settlement in Kremenchuk Raion, Poltava Oblast (province) of central Ukraine, located 77 km from Poltava.
+Kozelshchyna hosts the administration of Kozelshchyna settlement hromada, one of the hromadas of Ukraine.
 Population: Kozelschyna is also a railway station, and located close to the highway M22-E584.

 History

 Kozelschyna was founded in the early 18th century.
 In 1718, the Poltava colonel I. Chernyak sent in the Kobelyatsky region hundreds of Poltava regiment Kozaks, who then founded the settlements now belonging to the district.
 In 1764 attributed to Kobelyatsky company Dnieper pikinerskoho Regiment Catherine province Novorossiysk province, from 1775 to 1783 - to Novosanzharsoho County the same province, later - Oleksopolskoho, then - Poltava District Katerinoslavsky province, from 1796 - to the Little Russian province.